harbs20/Mac-Speedrunning-Tools/README.md

 - WindowBackdrop: show or hide the backdrop
 - Better Piechart: show or hide the piechart projector
 - MACrosshair: show or hide the crosshair

-Enable Accessibility permission for MST if keybinds should work while Minecraft or another app is focused.
+- Key Rebinder: activate preset-specific hotkeys

+Note: For the keybinds to work outside of MST, you must enable Accessibility permission for MST.

 ## Features